Whistler Ski Holidays

 Whistler receives approximately 3 million overnight and non-overnight visitors each year (approximately 45 per cent in winter and 55 per cent in summer).

-With over 200 eating establishments in Whistler even the fussiest of eaters will be sure to find something they like.
+With over 200 eating establishments in town, even the fussiest of eaters will be sure to find something they like on their Whistler ski holidays.
 For those on a budget there are some great options such as El Furniture Warehouse where all meals are $5 and its good food!
 There are also fast food restaurants such as McDonald's and KFC.
 For those seeking international cuisine go to Creekbread for Pizza (located in the Creekside village), Peaked Pies (Australian), The RimRock Café for seriously good seafood, Southside Diner for traditional American breakfast/brunch along with the sushi bars and Indian curry houses that are nestled in the village.

 For a more special evening visit Bearfoot Bistro for its fine dining.
 While you wait for your meal, you are welcome to visit the underground wine cellar for some champagne sabering!
 Surrounded by over 20,000 bottles of the world's best vintages, pick your favourite bubbly and go for it, sword in hand.
 Then raise a toast with your dining companions and enjoy the taste of your adventure.
 Once you have enjoyed your meal, it's time for a visit to the Ketel One Ice room, the world's coldest vodka tasting room at -32C.
 Wrapped in Canada Goose parkas you'll feel cosy as the vodka expert explains all while you drink it in.

 Talking of drink there are a dozen bars and six nightclubs in Whistler village that are extremely popular with workers and guests alike with the fun starting at apres time.

 In Whistler, at the beginning of the winter season eager snow revellers join together for a pagan-style party and worship Ullr, the God of Snow.